 A number of groups operate under the parent club, including Small bore .22 Rifle, Pistol, PPC (Precision Pistol Club), A.T.S (Abbotsford Tactical Shooters), Trap Club (Abbotsford Trap Club), Fishing Club and Archery who share the 16 position indoor range.
 The Sagittarius Archers division of the club started in the early 1980’s using the 20 yard. indoor range.
 They now have 2 sets of outdoor ranges, 20 yard’s all the way to 70 yard’s.
 They also have a 40 yard 3D animal course carved out on the mountain to hold shoots and practices.

 One of our projects completed by many volunteer club members is our second story addition over the entrance hall and a kitchen area.
 The second story contains a comfortable lounge area with view windows overlooking the outdoor range.
-Through contributions, this area has been furnished with: soft furniture, a fireplace, large oval table (meetings are held here), trophy cabinets, and a large number of mounted animals and water foul.
+Through contributions, this area has been furnished with: soft furniture, a fireplace, large oval table (meetings are held here), trophy cabinets, and a large number of mounted animals and waterfowl.

 The club hosts many annual events including the Annual Game Supper/Dance in February and the annual Open House in July as well as many sub-club tournaments.
 Also many of the sub clubs host tournaments.
 The club offers from time to time depending on demand the “CORE Program” (Conservation and Outdoor Education) and a variety of other course offerings.